MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-install-roadmap.md

 | [Upgrade from DirSync](how-to-dirsync-upgrade-get-started.md) |<li>Used when you have an existing DirSync server already running.</li> |
 | [Upgrade from Azure AD Sync or Microsoft Entra Connect](how-to-upgrade-previous-version.md) |<li>There are several different methods depending on your preference.</li> |

-[After installation](how-to-connect-post-installation.md), you should verify it is working as expected and assign licenses to the users.
+[After installation](how-to-connect-post-installation.md), you should verify it's working as expected and assign licenses to the users.

 <a name='next-steps-to-install-azure-ad-connect'></a>